MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 Click on **Entities**, search for and select **Product category**,  then click on the **Data** tab in the top navigation section.
 You will be able to see the changes made to this entity by your console application.

 You can build an application in PowerApps on this data and have the SDK and PowerApps work with the same data.

-## Bonus - Inspecting CDS HTTPS interactions

-You can optionally dig a bit deeper into the interactions the CDS client library is making with the CDS web service APIs.

-For this step you need to download [Fiddler](http://www.telerik.com/fiddler), a free web debugging proxy.
-After registering, downloading and installing the Fiddler tool, you can follow the steps to [configure Fiddler to decrypt HTTPS traffic](http://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps) since the CDS web service APIs are based on HTTPS.

-**Note**: By performing the steps described in Telerik Fiddler documention, you are exposing your computer to security risks, for which Microsoft cannot be held responsible.
-Please consult Telerik Fiddler documentation for details of these risks.

-Use Fiddler to capture and inspect the traffic generated by the console application:

-1. Go to **File**, then select **Capture traffic** for the tool to record network activity.
-Alternatively you can press **F12** to enable and disable traffic capture.
-1. To remove noise, you can right click on any repeating calls, select **Filter Now**, then click on **Hide '{process name}'**.
-Verify that the process name is not one you want to monitor.
-1. Run the console program above while capturing traffic and examine its request and response contents by clicking on the **Inspectors** tab on the details pane, then selecting the **JSON** or **Raw** tabs corresponding to the request and response.
-1. Some interesting calls will be made to hosts named as follows:
-    1. **login.windows.net**, **login.microsoftonline.com**.
-These calls perform authentication against Azure AD.
-    1. **management.azure.com**.
-This call discovers where the CDS endpoint for your databse is located.
-    1. **https://[unique-id].rsu.powerapps.com/namespaces/[unigue-id]/v001/entities/relational/$execute**.
-These calls perform data operations agaisnt the CDS.

-The JSON content of the data operation calls described above will describe the operation type, data and metadata infromation about the responses from CDS.

 # Troubleshooting